Skip to main content

 POST {webhook_leave_url}

+Called when a player explicitly leaves the session.
 The host field is only present when the leaving player is the session host.
 You may want to handle host migration or end the game when the host leaves.

 Disconnects